 - 1. Supply side challenges.
-These are challenges affecting just over 18 MI/day of the water that we have to supply.
-There are three elements: - Sustainability reductions Our CSA identified that there may be a need to further reduce abstraction from Chalk catchments (this represents 7 MI/day). - Yield risks Our WFD assessment identified that we may not be able to realise the full yield of two of our groundwater options (Runley Wood and Kings Walden) and the Brent Reservoir option without compromising achievement of WFD objectives.
-In addition, our MCA of GSK Slough borehole indicated yield and water quality risks.
-We consider 50% of the yield of these options to be at risk (8.3 MI/day). - 2.
+These are challenges affecting just over 18 Ml/day of the water that we have to supply.
+There are three elements: - Sustainability reductions Our CSA identified that there may be a need to further reduce abstraction from Chalk catchments (this represents 7 MI/day). - Yield risks Our WFD assessment identified that we may not be able to realise the full yield of our first groundwater option (Slough/GSK) and the Brent Reservoir option without compromising achievement of WFD objectives.
+We consider 50% of the yield of these options to be at risk (5.3 MI/day).
+We also recognise that the development potential for the Lower Greensand at Iver is very uncertain until exploratory drilling has been carried out, so we have discounted this option in the 'challenging future' (3MI/d, bringing the total yield at risk to 8.3MI/d). - 2.
 Demand side challenges.
 There is a risk that longer term demand management measures will not provide the benefits we have included in our 'expected' future.
 We assessed that the probable risk from this is also in the order of 18MI/d, which equates to PCC of 128 I/h/d.